The following definitions are taken from the Canadian Stroke Best Practice website.

-Primary prevention is an individually based, clinical approach to disease prevention.
-It is directed toward prevention of a disorder in otherwise healthy individuals.
-Primary prevention recommendations related to individual stroke risk factors emphasize the importance of screening and monitoring those patients at high risk of a first stroke event.
-It is usually implemented in the primary care setting with a family physician or nurse practitioner.
+Primary Prevention is a population or an individual-based clinical approach directed toward preventing the initial occurrence of a disorder in otherwise healthy individuals.
+Primary prevention and health promotion recommendations related to stroke emphasize the importance of screening and monitoring patients at high risk for a first event.
+These include lifestyle and risk factor management, screening for hypertension & dyslipidemia, and the management of diabetes and atrial fibrillation.

 Secondary Stroke Prevention is an individual-based clinical approach aimed at reducing the risk of a recurrent vascular event in individuals who have experienced a stroke, transient ischemic attack (TIA) or are at high risk due to their medical conditions or risk factors.
 Secondary prevention should be implemented throughout the recovery phase and can be addressed in acute care, stroke prevention clinics and community based settings.